0x80/isolate-package/README.md

 There is still [an issue with the PNPM lockfile conversion](https://github.com/0x80/isolate-package/issues/5).
-Until that is resolved, you can choose to exclude the lockfile by setting the configuration `"excludeLockfile": true`.
+Until that is resolved, the `excludeLockfile` setting for PNPM defaults to `true`.

 ## Used Terminology